Introduction

 AT Rey update added new armor.

-- While Guts is good for some bonus damage and Moxie, CB doesn’t have a reliable way of
+- While Guts is good for some bonus damage and Moxie, CB doesn’t have a reliable way of activating Latent Power without tanking hits, making it an inferior option to 4P Gore.

 TU2 added Seregios and Lagiacrus, along with some balance changes.

-- Lagiacrus Armor seems good for thunder builds, but it’s still behind 4P Gore.
+- Lagiacrus Armorseems good for thunder builds, but it’s still behind 4P Gore.

 - Perfect Guard is now a subset of Guard Point within its animation.

 - List of balance changes for CB here.
-TLDR is that Savaxe got slightly weaker, while phials got
+TLDR is that Savaxe got slightly weaker, while phials got stronger.
+SAED phials are further buffed when used after AED/AEDF.

 - Savaxe is still king lmao